JorgeG94/conference_abstracts/mirihana_ka_mm25.md

-# olecular Insights into Lipid Corona Dynamics on Gold Nanoparticles
+# Molecular Insights into Lipid Corona Dynamics on Gold Nanoparticles

 ## Presenting Author
 Kalpani A. Mirihana